hdushan/oldHepsiTests/readme.md

     bundle install --verbose

-To run all test use ;

-cucumber storefront

-To run only test cases with the regression tag ;
+To run your test cases with tags ;

-    cucumber  --tag @regression storefront

-For Windows Machine please use # encoding: UTF-8 on step definition

-### WebKit Headless Testing

-This setup uses webkit headless out of the box.
+    cucumber features --format pretty